stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 tidydata[char] <- sapply(tidydata[char], as.character) #All columns in char are converted to character fields.
 ```

-The ridiculous nonsensical or overdescriptive column names are replaced with less cumbersome but still descriptive variable names.
+The nonsensical or overdescriptive column names are replaced with less cumbersome but still descriptive variable names.
 For reference to the specific questions and to see which variables in the new data frame match the old variables, see the [codebook](https://github.com/stephenmerritt74/6306CaseStudy2/blob/master/Codebook.md) on the github repository.

 ```r